 So what does their premium plan offer besides the ability to ditch cables?
 Well first, the addition of higher quality mirrors are excellent, since the free tier displays your phone or tablet's in a smaller, poorer-resolution window.
 This makes the benefit of full screen on the premium tier worth it too, since you can your phone's display nice and large for any kind of media or presentations you'll have to give through your PC.
 You gain that wireless access, but cables are always going to make your connection more secure and stable, so it's nice to have the option for both.
 Vysor does support a pretty solid drag-and-drop file system that makes file transfers on Android a bit easier, but Google Drive can effectively offer the same thing and for free, making it the better option between the two.
 And since DRM prevents you from using Vysor to mirror Netflix, Hulu, or most other entertainment-based apps, this won't be replacing your Chromecast anytime soon.

-Ultimately, Vysor represents such a different paradigm over something like Cast and Google Home that it's surprisingly difficult to compare it to something like Google Cast and Google Home.
+Ultimately, Vysor is so different and used for so many utilities outside of entertainment that it's difficult to compare it to something like Google Cast and Google Home.
 While both are ultimately designed and built to focus on offering the best experience for their two separate use cases, you'll really have to make a decision between both platforms from testing them out to decide which you prefer.
-Ideally, something like Vysor would be able to bypass or allow for DRM-based media apps to use the platform, to help cast content like Amazon Prime Instant Video, but as it stands right now, the two choices are more in line with equality than a "winner" and "runner-up."
+In an ideal world, something like Vysor would be able to bypass or allow for DRM-based media apps to use the platform, to help cast content like Amazon Prime Instant Video, but as it stands right now, the two choices are more in line with equality than a "winner" and "runner-up."
 If you're looking for something to beam entertainment from your couch to your television, there's no doubt that Chromecast is the app for you.
 Vysor, on the other hand, is perfect for gamers and office workers alike, or for anyone looking to cast from an app to a computer for presentations or full-screen gaming.
 Which experience you choose ultimately comes down to personal preference.